xma711/notebook/software_engineering/ansible/examples/01_ntp/README.md

 interpretation:
 ntp has been installed and running in 192.168.10.101, so there is nothing changed.
-but ntp is not installed in 102. ultimately there are 2 changes. one is to install ntp and the other is start ntp.
+But ntp is not installed in 102. ultimately there are 2 changes. one is to install ntp and the other is start ntp.
-if we run again, then both changes will be 0.
+If we run again, then both changes will be 0.